Davdioc/Madewithnestle_Chatbot/README.md

 ---

-## Known Limitations
+## Known Limitations and Additional Features

 1. **No dynamic scraping:** Due to resource constraints, the system doesn’t scrape `madewithnestle.ca` in real time.
-2. **Partial knowledge base:** The site contains ~1820 pages (from `sitemap.xml`), but only 82 key pages were processed due to limited resources.
+2. **Partial knowledge base:** The site contains ~1820 pages (from `/sitemap.xml`), only pages from `/sitmap` (82) were processed due to limited resources.
 3. **Frontend responsiveness:** The layout may not respond well on screen sizes narrower than **1041px**.

+- Additional features can be found in the /documentation directory
 ---

 ## Final Note

 Thank you for the opportunity to interview with such a prestigious company.
-This project was both a challenge and a pleasure to build.
+This project was both a pleasure to build.

 — *David Oche*